East Broad Top Railroad Mikado locomotives: 12-28 E-1

 East Broad Top #12 is the first Mikado locomotive built for the railroad in 1911.
-The new Mikado began the process of modernizing the East Broad Top locomotive fleet, replacing the aging mixed roster of various locomotive types which ran on the railroad prior.
-The locomotive was designed to haul 15 loaded coal hoppers on the railroad.
-The locomotive derailed on its maiden trip on the railroad at Siding Hill Tunnel.
-Despite these teething issues, the engine proved successful and served as the template for the following five Mikados to come.
+The new Mikado began the process of modernizing the East Broad Top locomotive fleet, replacing their aging roster of various locomotive types.
+The locomotive was designed to haul 15 loaded coal hoppers on the line.
+It derailed on its first run at Siding Hill Tunnel.
+Despite early problems, the engine proved successful and served as the template for the following five Mikados to come.
 The locomotive operated on a sporadic as needed basis from the late 1940s into the 1950s due to its light weight and lower power compared to its five larger successors.

 The locomotive was named "Millie" in 1960 after then EBT owner Nick Kovalchick's daughter and was the first steam locomotive returned to service to operate the excursion line in 1960.
 The locomotive proved popular in the preservation era due to its smaller size and lighter weight which was believed to be easier on the track. #12 last operated in preservation in 2000 and has been stored since.

-To celebrate the reopening of the railroad in the 2020's on August 13, 2020 Millie Kovalchick Glinsky (the namesake of #12); ceremonially smashed a bottle of grape juice over the pilot of the locomotive. #12 due to its heavy use in the early preservation era is considered to be mechanically worn, and requires heavy work to return to steam someday.
+To celebrate the reopening of the railroad in the 2020s on August 13, 2020 Millie Kovalchick Glinsky (the namesake of #12); ceremonially smashed a bottle of grape juice over the pilot of the locomotive.
+Due to its heavy use in the early preservation era, #12 is considered mechanically worn and requires heavy work to return to service.